-- 1. Institutional Policies on Credit Hours - a.
-Does the institution's policy for awarding credit address all the delivery formats employed by the institution?
-(Note that for this question and the questions that follow an institution may have a single comprehensive policy or multiple policies.)
+1. Institutional Policies on Credit Hours

+a. by the institution?
+(No oes the institution's policy for awarding credit address all the delivery formats employed the institution?
+(Note that for this question and the questions that follow an institution and have a single comprehensive policy or multiple policies.)

+□ No

+Comments: